Irish Diaspora Center of Philadelphia presents second annual "Straight Out of Ireland" exhibit

-The Irish Diaspora Center of Philadelphia will host their second annual Straight Out of Ireland exhibit, featuring both Irish and local artists, next month.
+The Irish Diaspora Center of Philadelphia will host its second annual Straight Out of Ireland exhibit, featuring both Irish and local artists, in November.

 The international showcasing of Straight Out of Ireland brings the evolution of traditional Irish art to life by exhibiting a range of aesthetics that highlight the modern style and soul of Ireland, including ceramics, drawings, glass, jewelry, paintings, photography, and more.